myriamcharfeddine/SAR-ADA_website_2/index.md

 Using the rank of revenue and rating ensures equal weighting between the two metrics, even if the revenue values are significantly large.
 For example, a movie with the highest revenue in the dataset will have $$\text{rank}(\text{Net Box Office Revenue}) = 1$$.
 However, if it is the lowest-rated movie, regardless of how large its revenue is $$\text{rank}(\text{Rating}) = 0$$ In this case, the success metric would be of 0.5.
 This ranking approach prevents the success metric from being disproportionately influenced by very high revenue figures, ensuring that both factors contribute fairly to the final score.
 <br />
 <br />
-When examining movies ranked by either their inclusivity or their success, we observe a potential negative correlation between inclusivity and success.
-Specifically, less inclusive movies appear to be more successful compared to their more inclusive counterparts.
-However, conducting both Pearson and Spearman correlation analyses provides a reassuring perspective, as the results indicate only a weak negative correlation.
-The Pearson correlation coefficient is -0.125 (p-value = 6.82e-05), and the Spearman correlation coefficient is -0.126 (p-value = 6.33e-05).
-While the low p-values indicate the results are statistically significant, the correlation coefficients are close to zero, signifying a very weak association.
-This suggests no meaningful evidence of inclusivity negatively impacting a movie's success.

-**SAR team:** You can be reassured, if your movie is good, prioritizing inclusivity will not harm its success.
-However, there is still significant progress to be made before inclusivity becomes the norm in movie industry.
-While we would expect that inclusivity positively contributes to a movie’s success, we are far from it.
-Achieving this will require continued efforts, such as better representation of women in storytelling and active advocacy within the industry.

 <br />
 <br />